Could that Remote Job Listing be Misleading You About it Actually Being Remote? - NewsBreak

 A lot of jobs have grown to facilitate this new work routine, but according to The Wall Street Journal, other jobs are misleading applicants by claiming to be remote when they are not.

-Some jobs might mislead applicants by saying remote in the title, but a read of the details reveals the truth.
+Some jobs might mislead you by saying remote in the title, but then you have to read through all the details to find the truth.

-Buried near the bottom of the posting may be requirements saying employees are still expected to come in to the office on a hybrid schedule, or for important meetings.
-And for people who were truly looking for a fully remote position, that feels like a bait and switch.

 While it can feel deceptive, it is not all nefarious.
 Some people have different interpretations of what remote work means, causing some employers to genuinely consider a position eligible to be considered remote even if it is only hybrid.